Multivariate analysis of short time series in terms of ensembles of correlation matrices: Numerical results

-Going further, we consider correlated NSRSE ${\cal A} = \chi^{1/2} A$ with constant linear correlations defined by $\chi_{j,k} = \delta_{j,k} + \upsilon \; (1-\delta_{j,k})$; $\upsilon$ being the correlation coefficient.
 The numerical histograms obtained for correlated NSRSE with constant linear correlations defined by $\upsilon=0.1$, $0.5$ and $0.9$ are shown respectively in Figures \ref{den-corr}(a), \ref{den-corr}(b) and \ref{den-corr}(c).
-The parameters used in the calculations are $L=5000$, $N =1000$, $\kappa =10$ and $a = 0.9$.
 The solid histograms correspond to microcanonical normalization and empty histograms correspond to canonical normalization.
 The solid curves are obtained by numerically solving Equation \eqref{eq-13} with $\Lambda_i = 1-\upsilon$ for $i=1,\ldots,N-1$ and $\Lambda_N=N\upsilon+1-\upsilon$ (a third order polynomial equation).
 Insets in each of these pictures show the distribution of the outlier $\Lambda_N$.
 The agreement of the polynomial equation solution in the bulk of the spectrum is excellent except for small deviations in the tails with increasing correlation coefficient $\upsilon$.
 Notice the increasing difference between the bulk and the outlier along with shrinking of spectral bounds for the bulk distribution with increasing $\upsilon$.
 The histograms for microcanonical and canonical normalizations are similar for the bulk distribution while there are differences in outliers noticeable with increasing $\upsilon$.

 The shape of the farthest peak (outlier) is Gaussian for the numerical histograms whereas it resembles a semicircle for the respective solutions from the polynomial equation.
 The saddle point approximation must be good where many peaks overlap.
 It must be worse for individual peaks (outliers).
-But as seen from Figure \ref{den-corr}, the saddle point approximation works remarkably well even for the outliers: it reproduces their position and gives a width not too far from reality.
+But as seen from Figure \ref{den-corr}, the saddle point approximation reproduces the position of the outliers not too far from reality.
 However, it cannot reproduce the shape of the peaks.
-The exact problem is highly complex and thus, one cannot expect to get all the features by a simple polynomial equation.
+In the saddle point approximation, the bulk of the spectrum is order $N$ correction and if the outlier is far away from the bulk, it is only order 1 correction term.
+The exact problem is highly complex and one cannot expect to get all the features by a simple polynomial equation.